BELMALLEM/Portfolio-Website/content/jobs/Leyton/index.md

 url: 'https://www.leyton.com/'
 ---

-- Analyze the data and give a full report about it
+- Analyze the data and give full reports
 - Design a way to use the data to predict the clients' revenues
 - Develop a pipeline for obtaining data, cleaning and preparing it